FAQs

 Why am I being invoiced after I have already paid?

 This could be the result of a few reasons.
 One being; several services have varying degrees of treatment required.
-The initial submission form has the minimum fee for treatment with each book receiving an individual assessment once received.
-Another reason could be the declared value of the book was not reflective of the value of the book at the time of it’s cleaning and or pressing which could result in an upcharge for proper insurance on the book(s).
+The initial submission form has the minimum fee for treatment with each collectible receiving an individual assessment once received.
+Another reason could be the declared value of the collectible was not reflective of the value of the book at the time of it’s cleaning and or pressing which could result in an upcharge for proper insurance on the book(s).